wassemgtk/terrestrial-io.github.io/sections/development/3-ios-sdk.md

 ###API

-To simply translate a String without any context you simply append **.`translated`** to it.
+To simply translate a String without any comments you simply append **.`translated`** to it.

-This uses the string as a key to retrieve the right translated string at runtime.
+This is a light wrapper around NSLocalizedString and essentially calls the same function that NSLocalizedString would call, retrieving the correct string from your **`.strings`** files at runtime

 **Objective C**